saylordotorg/course_polsc412/Unit05.md

+---
+layout: default
+title: "POLSC412: International Law"
+course_description: "An introductory course on the principles of international law, its foundations and historical development.
+Explores specific topics within international law, including human rights law, the legal use of force, treaties and conventions, and laws governing common spaces."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: International Crimes** <span id="5"></span>  **Unit 5 Time
 Advisory**
 This unit will take you approximately 13 hours to complete.